 Extensive airborne and ground geophysics has been conducted over the property starting in 2005.
-Geophysical surveys have included airborne magnetic and electromagnetic surveys (VTEM), an airborne radiometric survey, ground 3D induced polarization (IP) resistivity, gradient array IP, pole-dipole array IP, fixed-loop and moving-loop transient EM, and gravity.
+Geophysical surveys have included airborne magnetic and electromagnetic (VTEM) surveys, an airborne radiometric survey, ground gradient array IP, pole-dipole array IP, fixed-loop and moving-loop transient electromagnetics, and gravity.
 The detailed airborne VTEM survey provided magnetic results that are an excellent base on which to interpret structures while the EM results outlined over 70 kilometers of conductors that in most instances represent favourable graphitic lithology.
-A total of twenty-one conductive zones have been identified as priority exploration targets of which only five have been subject to first pass drilling.
-Ground geophysical surveys that are particularly useful for drill targeting include 3D-IP resistivity and gravity.
-The 3D resistivity results appear to have mapped out barren zones of silicification and granitic rocks allowing for improved drill hole target selection while gravity results have outlined gravity anomalies that are coincident with historic strong basement alteration.
+A total of twenty-one conductive zones have been identified as priority exploration targets of which only seven have been subject to first pass drilling.
+Ground geophysical surveys that are particularly useful for drill targeting include resistivity and gravity.
+The resistivity results appear to have mapped out barren zones of silicification and granitic rocks allowing for improved drill hole target selection while gravity results have outlined gravity low anomalies that are coincident with historic strong basement alteration.